ctsit/nacculator/README.md

     $ redcap2nacc <data.csv >data.txt

 This command will work only in the simplest case; UDS3 IVP data only.
-Nacculator will automatically skip PTIDs with errors, so the output `data.txt` file will be ready to submit to NACC.
+NACCulator will automatically skip PTIDs with errors, so the output `data.txt` file will be ready to submit to NACC.
-In order to properly filter the data in the csv, nacculator is expecting that REDCap visits (denoted by `redcap_event_name`) contain certain keywords:
+In order to properly filter the data in the csv, NACCulator is expecting that REDCap visits (denoted by `redcap_event_name`) contain certain keywords:
     "initial" for initial visit packets,
     "follow" for all followups,